19 May 2023

 Nissan Sunderland's New Battery Plant

 Stellantis has come out and said that its commitment to electric vehicles made in the UK is under threat due to an EU edict.
 It is that all cars exported from the UK to the EU must eventually have 65% UK/EU content or face 10% duties.
-I won't even bother to talk about why such a rule was insisted upon by the EU.
-Politics I detest.
+I don't know why such a rule was insisted upon.

 What is of interest is that Nissan is pressing ahead with electric vehicle production in Sunderland, UK despite the machinations of politicians.
 How is Nissan achieving this?
 Through a battery plant built adjacent to the car assembly facility.
 Make no mistake, this is a substantial commitment by Nissan and its project partners.